WVU-CS230-2024-01-Group04/Jackpot-Junction/README.md

 **Jackpot-Junction:** This is a fun, free gambling site for blackjack slots and roulette where user play games in an updated and clean UI directly in their browser.

+**Getting Started**

+To get started with playing Blackjack, follow these steps:

+1. Clone the repository:

+- gh repo clone WVU-CS230-2024-01-Group04/Jackpot-Junction

+2. Navigate into the project directory:

+-    cd client

+3. Then type the command below in the terminal
+-    npm install
+-    amplify pull --appId d2guk0wqbl2y37 --envName staging
+-    npm start

+4. Then register by creating account and you are good to play the game.

       **Blackjack Game**
 Blackjack, formerly known as black jack and vingt-un, is a popular casino banking game played worldwide.
 Here are some key points about the game: